 It’s basically like a big battery that can power your whole house.
 While you can get portable backup generators, most nowadays are larger and permanently installed.
 Most generators are made up of a frame, rotating shaft, bearings, field windings, armature, stator, commutator, and a brush assembly.

 The frame holds all of the components together while the rotating shaft works with a propeller to produce energy.
 The armature, which is turned by the propeller, creates electromagnetic induction by spinning within the stator while the bearings work to reduce friction produced by the spinning.

-The electric current flows through the field windings and is stored in the commutator then sent out through the brush assembly.
-Most back up generators also have a sensor that can detect when your usually power supply is off and signals the backup to turn on.
+The electric current flows through the field windings and is stored in the commutator and then sent out through the brush assembly.
+Most backup generators also have a sensor that can detect when your usual power supply is off and signals the backup to turn on.

 Dealing With Electricity Issues

 There are a fair number of normal situations that can result in a loss of power.
 Blackouts occur regularly when the power company has a higher demand for power than is available to its customers, resulting in a loss of power to everyone.
 Also, older power lines that have become worn out due to weather exposure and other natural phenomena are prone to cause system failures.